 What about chews?

-What if my puppy is eating something that is dangerous?
+What if my puppy picks up something they shouldn't?

 Preparing your puppy for being handled at the vets or groomer

 Most puppies enjoy being touched, handled and stroked by those that they know well.
 However when your puppy visits the vet or groomers for the first time, they will have to be handled by a stranger in a new environment and all this has the potential to be a bit overwhelming and scary.
 It’s not uncommon for dogs of any age to be frightened of going to the vet or groomers, but there is a lot you can do to help prepare them for these situations.
 As well as puppy visits to the vet or groomers (see ‘socialising your puppy’), you can teach your puppy all about how they are likely to be handled during an examination or grooming session.
 It will be quite different from how you usually handle your puppy, but it doesn’t have to be scary!

 It’s a good idea to use the same mat or piece of vetbed for this training – this way your puppy will understand what is going to happen and what is expected of them.
 It also lets them know when the training begins and when it ends.

 - Prepare some tasty treats and lay your mat on the floor